cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 handlers), the logrotate script still succeeds.
 Use it if that's the behaviour you want.

-## Why not just... fix your code?

-Some might ask why one shouldn't just have the code keep the signal handler even if you don't need it any more.
-That's certainly an option -- you could keep an empty handler that does nothing.
-But there are several issues with this approach, most notably that over time, you'd accumulate handlers for signals that your application no longer uses, making the code less clear.
-Developers now need to remember which signals must keep handlers even though they're no longer used, and it's unclear if they can be used again for other purposes later.

-The `--require-handler` flag gives us a better solution by moving the safety check from the application to the signal sender, which is much closer to where the actual problem occurs.

 In general, when removing a signal handler from your application, do a thorough search for any code or configuration that might send that signal to your process.
 This includes: